-10 Tips for Photographing Your Vacation
+10 Tips for Photographing Your Vacation on a smartphone

 Vacations represent an awesome opportunity for mobile photography.